Universal Insurance

 People knew they didn't understand home insurance but didn't necessarily trust the information they found.
 They expected companies to care more about saving money than helping customers in times of crisis, felt highly emotional after catastrophe struck, and couldn’t comprehend policy details or complicated claims processes.

-The form factors for service & information matter even more during a crisis.
+Form factors for service & information matter even more during a crisis.
 When people need to refer to important policy details and documents while filing a claim, the resources they found were presented in “PDF graveyards.”
 These can’t be easily accessed on mobile devices when they’ve lost power after a storm and add to frustrations and delays.

 People valued a personal, human touch – and that's what Universal was known for.
 Seeing our client’s mascot on a truck or shirt stirred an emotional association in people – they would come up to employees and tell stories of how the company had helped them or a neighbor to rebuild their lives after their homes had been damaged or destroyed.